 Teaching Idea #3 – My Side of the Mountain Movie

-Watch the movie trailer for My Side of the Mountain.
+Watch a minute and a half segment of the movie My Side of the Mountain.
 This film was created in 1969, ten years after the novel was written.
 The full movie runs for 1 hour and 40 minutes.

 Teaching Idea #4 – Activities on the Web

 Boys’ Life shows how to carve a willow whistle.

 Several versions of the audiobook can be found on YouTube.
 This reader shows the book illustrations as she reads.